-5b) Budget Narrative - Provide a clear description of how funds will be used based on the categories listed above.

-Per the Grant Request below, the funds will be used to support the payroll costs (salaries, taxes and benefits) for our Lakes Food Bank Manager and our Mobile Food Bank Managers.
-Specifically, \$19,500 for our Full Time Lakes Food Bank Manager and \$5,500 for our Full Time Mobile Food Bank Manager.

-A City of Lakewood \$25,000 grant will help us to continue providing the services at the level and hours the Lakewood residents have come to expect.
-Any decrease in funding could result in a reduction of services.
-That could result in fewer opportunities for service, including shorter hours or less days of operation, and likely fewer clients served.

-5c) If you are not funded the requested amount would you still be able to provide your services? $\Box$ Yes $\checkmark$

-(Using the checklist below, please attach the following documents to your application.)

-- □ A list of the Board of Directors that identifies the principal officers and includes members' full names and occupations or affiliations - □ A copy of the most recent available Board of Directors meeting minutes - □ Internal Revenue Service (IRS) tax-exempt determination letter for applicant organizations with a 50l (c) 3 tax status - □ A copy of the organization's last I-990 tax filing or end-of-year financial statement - □ A copy of the agency's current annual operating budget (income and expense)
+5b) Budget Narrative - Provide a clear description of how funds will be used based on the categories listed above. taxes and be Specifically ant Request below, the funds will be used to support the payroll costs (salaries, benefits) for our Lakes Food Bank Manager and our Mobile Food Bank Managers.
+7, \$19,500 for our Full Time Lakes Food Bank Manager and \$5,500 for our Full Time and Bank Manager. and hours t akewood \$25,000 grant will help us to continue providing the services at the level the Lakewood residents have come to expect.
+Any decrease in funding could result on of services.
+That could result in fewer opportunities for service, including shorter ss days of operation, and likely fewer clients served.
+If you are not funded the requested amount would you still be able to provide your services?
+Yes Vo ACHMENTS he checklist below, please attach the following documents to your application.) ☐ A list of the Board of Directors that identifies the principal officers and includes members' full names and occupations or affiliations ☐ A copy of the most recent available Board of Directors meeting minutes ☐ Internal Revenue Service (IRS) tax-exempt determination letter for applicant organizations with a 50l (c) 3 tax status ☐ A copy of the organization's last I-990 tax filing or end-of-year financial statement ☐ A copy of the agency's current annual operating budget (income and expense)

-No